5uryaprakashPi/5uryaprakashPi.github.io/README.md

 ### Chat application using EtherJs
 ### Messenger Application using EtherJs
 ### MailBox Application using EtherJs
-### event notification or real time update when new message is received
+### Event notification or real time update when new message is received

 **Use this app using sepolia network only**